U0307

 Is U0307 a wiring problem?

 Not usually.
-U0307 specifically flags a software incompatibility, not a communication loss; wiring faults typically produce U0100-series lost-communication codes instead.
+U0307 flags a software incompatibility rather than a communication loss, and wiring faults typically produce lost-communication U-codes such as U0106 instead.

 Can U0307 appear after an ECM update?

 Yes.
-If the ECM is updated to a software level that expects a newer FPCM calibration, U0307 can set until the FPCM is also updated.
+If the ECM is updated to a software level that expects a newer glow plug control module calibration, U0307 can set until the GPCM software is also brought up to a compatible level.

 Will clearing the code fix U0307?

-Can an aftermarket fuel pump controller trigger U0307?
+Can an aftermarket glow plug controller trigger U0307?

 Yes.
-Non-OEM controllers with non-standard firmware are a common cause, as they do not broadcast the expected software version identifiers.
+Non-OEM controllers with non-standard firmware are a common cause because they do not broadcast the expected software version identifiers the PCM validates.

 Disabling U0307 in software